ScalaIO/scala.io_web_main/src/cfp.md

 * Open Tuesday 27th May 2014
 * Close Sunday August 17th, 2014
 * We will disclose few selected talks on rolling basis
-* All selected talk will be announced by September 1st 2014.

 <em>Submission</em>
 ----------------